World Wide Words logo

 A What it means is nothing very profound.
 It’s just an exclamation of surprise: “Well, I’ll be a monkey’s uncle!”

-It is thought to have been a reference to Darwin’s Origin of Species of 1859, in which he argued the close relationship between humans, apes and monkeys.
+It has been assumed to be a reference to Darwin’s Origin of Species of 1859, in which he argued the close evolutionary relationship between humans, apes and monkeys.
 You may recall the famous debate between “Soapy Sam” Wilberforce, the Bishop of Oxford, and Thomas Huxley, in which the bishop is said to have asked sarcastically whether “it was through Huxley’s grandfather or grandmother that Huxley claimed his descent from a monkey.”

 Out came sundry comic Indians